-8. FTIP Administrative Modification and Amendment Schedule
+FTIP Administrative Modification and Amendment Schedule

 SCAG will continue to process amendments that do not jeopardize the region's conformity.
-Similar to the 2019 FTIP cycle there will be a monthly 2021 FTIP update alternating between administrative modifications and amendments.
-The initial 2021 FTIP schedule will be available in the spring of 2020.
+Similar to the 2021 FTIP cycle there will be a monthly 2023 FTIP update for administrative modifications and a bi-monthly amendment.
+The initial 2023 FTIP schedule will be available in the spring of 2022.